Online Master of Science in Nursing – Nursing Education

-The master’s in nursing education can prepare you for a variety of careers helping to educate the future nursing workforce.
+The master’s in nursing education concentration can prepare you for a variety of careers helping to educate the future nursing workforce.
 You’ll graduate with the advanced skills and knowledge needed for career advancement in nursing, including curriculum and course development and delivery, research and evidence-based practice, and evaluation methods in order to prepare for career advancement.
 Job titles include but are not limited to:

 Applicants must fulfill the requirements of both the Graduate College and the Edson College of Nursing and Health Innovation.